 Still hungry for information?
 You will round off the day with a Q&A session and an overview of some of the diets that can help with digestive and immune issues while you sip a cup of anti-inflammatory tea such as soba cha or turmeric and black pepper.

-There will be time to chat to your fellow scholars and the River Cottage team, before being whisked back up the hill by our tractor and trailer (at 5pm) with your jar of bitters, and any leftover snacks from the day.
-Then it’s off home – to start listening your gut.
+There will be time to chat to your fellow scholars and the River Cottage team, before heading back up the hill at 5pm with your jar of bitters, and any leftover snacks from the day.
+Then it’s off home – to start listening to your gut.